The 'Perfect Pet Parent' course

-Hey!
-Careful choice of dog food will keep your costs down!
-Cheap foods mean more vet visits, so choose your food responsibly.
+Also Remember how well-Informed decisions when choosing which dog food to use will keep your costs down!
+Cheap foods can mean more vet visits, so choose your dog food responsibly.

 These change throughout your dog’s life.
 A puppy needs entertainment and company, whilst an older dog may require more veterinary care.
 Your dog needs space to live, clean and dry bedding which should be changed every week or more often if it is wet or soiled.